SDGGiesbrecht/Workspace/README.md

 ...only one small piece of Workspace comes with it: A short script called “Refresh Workspace” that comes in two variants, one for each operating system.

-The development environment seems kind of sparse and unwieldly in this state though, so...
+*Hmm...
+I wish I had more tools at my disposal...
+Hey!
+What if I...*

-### Refreshing the Workspace
+### Refresh the Workspace

-To refresh the workspace, double‐click the “Refresh Workspace” script for the right operating system.

-(If you are on Linux and double‐clicking fails or opens a text file, see [here](Documentation/Linux Notes#double-clicking-scripts).)
+To refresh the workspace, double‐click the `Refresh Workspace` script for the corresponding operating system.
+(If you are on Linux and double‐clicking fails or opens a text file, see [here](Documentation/Linux Notes.md#doubleclicking-scripts).)

-A terminal window opens and Workspace reports its actions as it sets the project folder up for development.
+`Refresh Workspace` opens a terminal window, and in it Workspace reports its actions while it sets the project folder up for development.

-Now its time to write some code...
+*This looks better.
+Let’s get coding!*

+*[Add this...
+Remove that...
+Change something over here...]*

+*...All done.
+I wonder if I broke anything while I was working?
+Hey!
+It looks like I can...*

-### Validating Changes
+### Validate Changes

-Once you are finished making changes and you think they are ready to push, merge, or submit a pull request...

-Validate the current state of the project by double‐clicking the “Validate Changes” script.
+When the project seems ready for a push, merge, or pull request, validate the current state of the project by double‐clicking the `Validate Changes` script.

-A terminal window opens and Workspace runs the project through a series of checks.
+`Validate Changes` opens a terminal window and in it Workspace runs the project through a series of checks.

-When it finishes, you will see a summary of which tests passed and which tests failed.
+When it finishes, it prints a summary of which tests passed and which tests failed.

+*Oops!
+I never realized that would happen...*

 ### Summary

-1. “Refresh Workspace” before you work.
+1. `Refresh Workspace` before working.
-2. “Validate Changes” when you think you are done.

-That’s all there is to it!

-Of course, if you are setting Workspace up to manage your own project, you will also want to learn how to [configure](Documents/Configuring Workspace.md) which [tasks](#what-workspace-can-do) Workspace should handle.
+2. `Validate Changes` when it looks complete.

+*Wow!
+That was so much easier than doing it all manually!*